 As a general guide, when it comes to blogging, less is not more.
-A deeper dive into the subject, more words and more time are needed to create a high-quality blog post.
+A deeper dive into the subject is often needed to create a high-quality blog post.

 Editing your blog post

-The survey also revealed that 30% of bloggers now use a formal editing process has suddenly decreased after years of a steady incline.
+The survey also revealed that the number of bloggers that use a formal editing process has suddenly decreased after years of a steady incline.

-In fact, over half of bloggers now have, at a minimum, a second set of eyes to review their blog posts.
-This is critical.
-It is hard even for skilled writers to edit their own work.
+Hopefully this proves to only be an anomaly as it is hard for even skilled writers to edit their own work.
 A second set of eyes helps ensure you catch most errors and improve the quality of the writing.

-Think about it this way: if you are going to invest resources to create content, it needs to look professional.
-You do this by hiring one or more experienced editors.
+Think about it this way: if you are going to invest resources to create content, it must look professional.
+You do this by hiring an experienced editor.